 Mao’s former kingdom is the fastest growing economy in the world and English teachers are very much in demand.
 Often the only requirements are being a native speaker and holding a university degree, though increasingly a certificate in TEFL or CELTA is required.
 You need look no further than the many job postings in China to discover the variety and quantity of placements available, and once you arrive, they immediately double.

 The kids are learning machines and a pleasure to teach once you get the hang of planning for 60.
 I found it invaluable to adopt ideas from ESL teaching websites such as Bogglesworldesl.com.

 The best time to find teaching work in China is in September, when the schools return, or in February, just after the winter holiday, although there are thousands of short summer school placements from June to September.
 Arriving in China and landing a job is easy as demand is high and ads are abundant in the local English-language press and their websites.
 In the big cities—Beijing, Shanghai, and Guangzhou—That’s magazines are a good place to start (www.thatsmagazines.com).
 They not only contain classifieds with offers of jobs and friends, but they have a comprehensive list of local and expat hangouts which will no doubt result in more work offers.

 If arriving without a job in a very foreign country with no knowledge of the language or customs does not sound appealing, this is where the Internet comes in.
-Many institutions offer contracts over the Internet.
+Many institutions offer contracts over the Web.
 These following positions provide a contact who will watch over you, help you with visas, and meet you on arrival: